 You'd be hard pushed to find a fitness tracker out there that doesn't measure sleep in some capacity, but you'd also be forgiven for not understanding what all of the data means.

-Nobody knows what the function of sleep is.
+We still don't have the full understanding of the function of sleep.
 We know we need it to live, but the exact reasons still evade science.
 Wearable and connected devices are making us more alert to the importance of sleep, and further improvements in technology will make these devices more accurate at tracking and helping us make use of this data, as time goes on.

 But not all trackers speak the same language, so we've broken down some of the terms you'll likely see cropping up when using sleep trackers so you can get a better understanding of what it all means.

 This is the easy one: how long did you sleep for?
 The optimum recommended time for sleep varies by age, but even then people differ in the amount of shut-eye they need to get to feel like they've had a good night's sleep.
 What we do know is that losing sleep over long periods of time leads to poor cognitive performance and other problems, such as poorer immunity functions, abnormalities with glucose and hormonal balances.